mui/material-ui/docs/data/base/components/tabs/tabs.md

 A common use case for tabs is to implement client-side navigation that doesn't require an HTTP round-trip to the server.

-The Tab component provides the `slots` prop to handle this use case.
+The Tab component provides the `slots` prop to handle this, as shown below:

 {{"demo": "UnstyledTabsRouting.js"}}